 By Christa Carone, Chief Marketing Officer, Xerox

-Curious marketer & communicator on the hunt for cut through creative… Road warrior and marathon runner, follow me on Twitter @ChristaCarone
+Curious marketer and communicator on the hunt for cut through creative… Road warrior and marathon runner, follow me on Twitter @ChristaCarone